 Where do we go from here?

 We’re really excited about the outcomes and we’re looking to share the results more broadly.
-I will present the EPSRC First Grant results to the process systems engineering community during my keynote at the 2018 European Symposium for Computer-Aided Process Engineering.
+I presented the EPSRC First Grant results to the process systems engineering community during my keynote at the 2018 European Symposium for Computer-Aided Process Engineering.

 For the computer science community, we have offered a useful path into energy efficiency applications by making all case studies freely-available online.
 We’ve made it possible to contribute to designing heat recovery networks with solely a background in computer science or mathematical optimisation.